-Moderate Depression — Time to Talk to a Professional
+Moderate — Time to Talk to a Professional

-Roughly 5-10% of adults screen in this band on the PHQ-9
+Roughly 5-10% of adults land in this band

-A moderate depression score is the threshold most clinicians use to recommend active treatment.
-On the PHQ-9 (Kroenke, Spitzer & Williams, 2001, Journal of General Internal Medicine) a total of 10-14 out of 27 falls in the moderate band and is the cutoff at which guidelines such as NICE NG222 (UK, 2022) and the APA practice guideline for depression begin to recommend offering structured psychological therapy and considering antidepressant medication.
+This is the level where most professionals would recommend active support rather than "wait and see."
 Symptoms are present most days, lasting two weeks or more, and are starting to interfere with work, sleep, relationships, or self-care.
 The right next step is a GP or licensed therapist appointment within the next 1-2 weeks—not later, not after you have "tried harder."
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths

-- You took a screener while struggling—self-awareness is a treatment-positive sign
+- You took a check-in while struggling—self-awareness is a treatment-positive sign

 - Often deeply empathetic, conscientious, and self-reflective

-- Frequently very capable when symptoms are treated
+- Frequently very capable once symptoms are eased

-- Strong response to evidence-based treatment when it is started
+- Strong response to well-supported treatment when it is started

 - Insight that this is a state, not your identity